vinay461as/todo_curd_serilize_api/README.md

 # todo_curd_serilize_api
-This is a TODO API, it consist of create, update, read and delete opertions
+This is a TODO API, it consist of create, update, read and delete operations

 # Install Required Packages
 The project was built and tested with Django 3.x version.The Django project need some Python package to install